RSanjeev/OCR-using-Neural-network-in-C-/README.md

   ## Prerequisites
       - Code Blocks

-  ##Running the code
+  ## Running the code
     Open .cbp file in Code Blocks, build and run it.
-    *This project uses windows.h header file for printing the image of digits*
+    This project uses windows.h header file for printing the image of digits from dataset.